 This famed crime novelist didn’t take kindly to the Project Hail Mary author’s criticism.

 Star Trek: Starfleet Academy’s cancellation affected much more than just the cast and crew who worked so hard on the streaming series.
 The fandom was deeply affected and is now splintered by haters and loyal supporters of creator Gene Roddenberry’s sci-fi franchise.
-However, even Project Hail Mary author and self-proclaimed Trekkie, Andy Weir offered his opinion when he recently said, “Those shows are s**t,” when referring to some of the newer Trek entries.
+Even Project Hail Mary author and self-proclaimed Trekkie Andy Weir recently voiced his stance on the state of the franchise when he recently said, “Those shows are s**t," referring to some of the newer Trek entries.

 .@andyweirauthor Congrats on the success of Project Hail Mary+The Martian.
 I'm a real fan.